nashreve/SnakeTracker/README.md

     Low power consumption compared to other GPS modules, but a larger power drain than the MCU
 3. Communication requirements
     Can use UART and I2C interfaces

+**Schematic**
+The schematic for our PCB is located in our GitHub.

+**Components**
+The BOM is located in our GitHub.

+Significant components for the microcontroller include:
+SAMR34: This is our microcontroller
+SKY13373_460LF SP3T Switch: This is a switching module that we will use to connect our LoRa antenna to our MCU

+**NOTE: We will be using a simple wire antenna cut down to 1/4 wavelength for the 915MHz antenna.**

+Significant components for the GPS module include:
+Erinome-II: This is our GPS module
+WE-MCA Multilayer Chip Antenna: This is our GPS antenna TDK SAW RF Filter B4310: This will be our low loss RF filter for the GPS signal

+**Build files**
+The Gerber files and drill files are located in our GitHub.

+# Some Notes for our Design
+The board is currently 65x22mm.
+We will test this version first, and then scale it down appropriately after we have a working prototype.